Sanitary pads empower women and keep girls healthy and in school. Who knew that something so simple could be so life

 More than 90% of the women in Sierra Leone have undergone Female Genital Cutting (FGC).
 This means that they find it incredibly painful to insert anything into their bodies.

-It is generally considered taboo to use any of these products in developing countries, therefore the reliable sanitary pad is a much more socially acceptable option!
+Additionally, it is generally considered taboo to use any of these products in developing countries.
+Virginity is very highly valued and teenage girls do not use tampons or cups for fear of ruining their future chance of marriage.
+The reliable sanitary pad is a much more socially acceptable option!

 WHY DON’T YOU GIVE ALL THE PADS AWAY FOR FREE?

 The pads we sell are still subsidised, however by taking in a small cut off each of the pads, it does reduce some of the funding pressure on our organisation, thus making the project more sustainable in the long run.